kilroy-code/flexstore/README.md

 //
 // In a browser.
 These few lines both cover and ignore a lot of complexity. let currentAuthorTag = localStorage.getItem('existingTag'); // From last time, if any.
-Credentials.prompt = function (tag, promptString) { // Used when first creating a user credential, or when adding an existing credential to a new device. function swizzle(seed) { return seed + 'appSalt'; } // Could also look up in an app-specific customer database. if (prompt) return swizzle(prompt(promptString)); return swizzle(tag);
+Credentials.getUserDeviceSecret = function (tag, promptString) { // Used when first creating a user credential, or when adding an existing credential to a new device. function swizzle(seed) { return seed + 'appSalt'; } // Could also look up in an app-specific customer database. if (prompt) return swizzle(prompt(promptString)); return swizzle(tag);